purcell/setup-emacs/README.md

 Uses [nix-emacs-ci](https://github.com/purcell/nix-emacs-ci) to provide binaries for a number of different Emacs versions.

+Since that project uses Nix, Nix will be installed automatically if necessary, along with the "cachix" tool which enables downloads of the cached binaries.
+If you already have nix and possibly cachix installed, the existing installations will be used.

 See the [actions tab](https://github.com/purcell/setup-emacs) for runs of this action! :rocket:

 ## Usage: